Sammy Rogers: Casting

 Lindsay secured the role of Sammy in 1987.
 She had only previously appeared in school productions when she learned that Brookside was auditioning for a new family.
 Lindsay knew someone appearing in the show and they took her to meet with his agent, who then secured Lindsay an audition.
 She was successful and was called back to screen test auditions alongside other cast members.
 Producers then contacted Lindsay to offer her the role, which she accepted.
 Lindsay was aged fifteen when she won the role and was nervous about joining the cast.
 She told a Brookside.com reporter that "I'd been up terrified the night before.
 I knew my lines inside out – backwards! – and I remember getting on set and it was all very daunting, particularly as I was only 15 at the time.
 And I totally went blank – I couldn't remember one line.
 It was terrifying."

-Sammy is introduced as part of the Rogers family consisting of parents Frank (Peter Christian) and Chrissy Rogers (Eithne Brown) and their three children Sammy, Katie (Debbie Reynolds/Diane Burke) and Geoff Rogers (Kevin Carson).
+Sammy is introduced as part of the Rogers family consisting of parents Frank (Peter Christian) and Chrissy Rogers (Eithne Browne) and their three children Sammy, Katie (Debbie Reynolds/Diane Burke) and Geoff Rogers (Kevin Carson/Stephen Walters).
+The introduction of the Rogers family was planned months in advance by the show's executive producer, Phil Redmond who wanted to revamp Brookside.
+Sammy and her siblings were young characters that producers wanted to appeal to younger viewers.
+The Rogers children were also created to replace the original character Damon Grant (Simon O'Brien) and his friends, who had grown up and left the show.
+Redmond added that it also allowed the storylines to focus on life at the school again.
+On 10 August 1987, Redmond revealed that the names and character details of the Rogers family.
+Non of the roles had been cast but he planned their on-screen arrival for December 1987 episodes.
+The Rogers' casting details were publicised on 3 October 1987, with a promotional photograph of the Rogers family next to the Brookside Close street sign.
+They all began filming that month and producers planned their on-screen arrival for December 1987.